Pinpointing fuel poverty

 Warm Wales (Cymru Gynnes) is a Community Interest Company that delivers energy efficiency measures to vulnerable communities and operates across Wales and (as Warm West) in the Southwest of England.

-FRESH offered a ‘spotlight’ on the communities most likely to be suffering from fuel poverty and cold-related ill-health, enabling prioritisation of resources and reliable quantitative information on effectiveness of these interventions.
+FRESH offered a ‘spotlight’ on the communities most likely to be suffering from fuel poverty and cold-related ill-health.
+This enabled prioritisation of resources and reliable quantitative information on effectiveness of these interventions.

-A 2014 pilot demonstrated that FRESH can highlight groups at high risk of fuel poverty not previously identified by existing methods and could therefore help local authorities and third sector organisations make the best use of funding available.
+A 2014 pilot demonstrated that FRESH can highlight groups at high risk of fuel poverty not previously identified by existing methods.
+FRESH could therefore help local authorities and third sector organisations make the best use of funding available.

 By identifying those most in need of assistance, Warm Wales achieved an average direct saving of £668 per annum for each household supported.

-Dr Lannon says: “Calculating the return-on-investment, Wales and West Utilities found that fuel-poor households saved £12 for every £1 spent.
+Dr Lannon says, “Calculating the return-on-investment, Wales and West Utilities found that there is a financial and social benefit of £12 for every £1 spent.